trunk-io/docs/code-quality/setup-and-installation/deal-with-existing-issues.md

 #### Ignore Issues

-If there are warnings that don't apply to your project, you can ignore them by line, by file, and ignore a class of warnings in each linter's config files.
+If there are warnings that don't apply to your project, you can ignore them by line, by file, and by entire class of warnings in each linter's config files.

-To tell Trunk Code Quality to ignore a line in your source code with a special comment like this:
+You can tell Trunk Code Quality to ignore a line in your source code with a special comment like this:

 ```cpp
 struct FooBar {